Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization

 In many real-world applications, data are inherently accumulated over time, and thus it is of great importance to develop a learning system that updates in an online fashion.
-Online Convex Optimization (OCO) is a powerful paradigm for learning in such scenarios, which can be regarded as an iterative game between a player and an adversary.
-At iteration $t$, the player selects a decision $\x_t$ from a convex set $\X$ and the adversary reveals a convex function $f_t: \X \mapsto \R$, and player then suffers an loss $f_t(\x_t)$.
+Online Convex Optimization (OCO)~\citep{book'16:Hazan-OCO,arxiv'19:online-learning-modern-intro} is a powerful paradigm for learning in such scenarios, which can be regarded as an iterative game between a player and an adversary.
+At iteration $t$, the player chooses a decision vector $\x_t$ from a convex set $\X \subseteq \R^d$.
+Subsequently, the adversary discloses a convex function $f_t: \X \mapsto \R$, and the player incurs a loss denoted by $f_t(\x_t)$.
 The standard performance measure is the (static) \emph{regret}~\citep{ICML'03:zinkvich},

 which is the difference between cumulative loss incurred by the online algorithm and that of the best decision in hindsight.
 The rationale behind such a metric is that the best fixed decision in hindsight is reasonably good over all the iterations.
-However, this is too optimistic and may not hold in changing environments, where data are evolving and the optimal decision is drifting over time.
+However, this might be too optimistic and may not hold in non-stationary environments, where data are evolving and the optimal decision is drifting over time.
 To address this limitation, \emph{dynamic regret} is proposed to compete with changing comparators $\u_1,\dots,\u_T\in\mathcal{X}$,

-which draws considerable attention recently~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic,CDC'16:dynamic-sc,ICML'16:Yang-smooth,NIPS'16:Wei-non-stationary-expert,NIPS'17:zhang-dynamic-sc-smooth,NIPS'18:Zhang-Ader,ICML'18:zhang-dynamic-adaptive,COLT'19:dynamic-MAB,NIPS'19:Wangyuxiang,AAAI'20:Jianjun,AISTATS'20:restart,AISTATS:2020:Zhang,UAI'20:simple,JMLR'21:BCO,L4DC'21:sc_smooth}.
+which draws considerable attention recently~\citep{NIPS'18:Zhang-Ader,NIPS'20:sword,ICML'20:Ashok,JMLR'21:BCO,COLT'21:baby-exp-concave,NeurIPS:2021:Zhang:A,NeurIPS'22:efficient,JMLR'23:memory}.
 The measure is also called the \emph{universal} dynamic regret (or \emph{general} dynamic regret), in the sense that it gives a universal guarantee that holds against \emph{any} comparator sequence.
 Note that the static regret~\eqref{eq:static-regret} can be viewed as its special form by choosing comparators as the fixed best decision in hindsight.
-Moreover, a variant appeared frequently in the literature is called the \emph{worst-case dynamic regret}, defined as
+Moreover, a variant appeared frequently in the literature is called the \emph{worst-case dynamic regret}~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic,CDC'16:dynamic-sc,ICML'16:Yang-smooth,NIPS'16:Wei-non-stationary-expert,NIPS'17:zhang-dynamic-sc-smooth,NIPS'19:Wangyuxiang,AAAI'20:Jianjun,AISTATS'20:restart,AISTATS:2020:Zhang,UAI'20:simple,L4DC'21:sc_smooth}, defined as